Noozles: Plot

 One day, during another trip to Sandy's grandmother's house, Alex finds the two Wiseman stones in her attic.
 Alex is confused as to why there is now a second wiseman stone.
 His mother tells him that his father found one, and that he put the other one there when he came back from Africa.
 It is then that Sandy decides to tell her parents the truth about Blinky and Pinky.
 Shortly afterward, they receive a surprise visit from the High Dingy Doo, who has come to ask Alex a very important favor.
 The High Dingy explains that KoallaWalla Land and the Earth are destined to one day separate from each other naturally.
-However, because of Seismic Testing in the Australian Outback, the trans-dimensional axis that binds the two worlds together has become severely shaken, speeding up the process so much that both worlds could be destroyed in the separation.
+However, because of Seismic Testing in the Australian Outback, the inter-dimensional axis that binds the two worlds together has become severely weakened, speeding up the process so much that both worlds could be destroyed in the separation.
 The High Dingy Doo also explains that Sandy's grandfather knew that this would happen someday due to his research of ancient Australian folklore.
 He entered The Crystal Place and became trapped there while trying to unravel the secrets of KoalaWalla Land.
 The High Dingy Doo says that Sandy's grandfather likely knows how to save the worlds from destruction, but that his spirit can only communicate with someone who is related to him by blood.
 The High Dingy Doo asks Alex to come to The Crystal Place so he can speak to his father's Spirit.
 Alex, protected by a magic bubble created by the High Dingy Doo, enters The Crystal Place and tells his father's spirit of the impending disaster.
 His father tells him that the only way to restore the balance between the two worlds so they can separate safely is to give the wiseman stones to Blinky, who will know what to do from there.
 After returning to earth, Alex gives the wiseman stones to Blinky, who now remembers what it is that he must do.
 Blinky teleports himself, Pinky, Sandy, her parents, and her grandmother to Ayers Rock, where the separation has already begun.
 Blinky and Pinky bring the stones to the top of Ayers Rock and place them in a predisposed altar, where Blinky manipulates them in a joystick-like fashion to keep the two worlds from destroying each other.
 Blinky and Pinky return to KoalaWalla Land in the process.
-Because the two worlds now exist as completely separate dimensions, Pinky's magic is no longer able to bridge the ties that formerly bound them meaning Blinky and Pinky must now forever remain in their home separate from Earth.
+Because the two worlds now exist as completely separate dimensions, Pinky's magic is no longer able to bridge the ties that formerly bound them, meaning Blinky and Pinky must now forever remain in their home separate from Earth.